World Series Ratings Game 7 Slide From 2016 Heights; Astros Win 1st Fall Classic

 A Fall Classic that also has been a strong play for Fox and saw a 18.8/31 metered market result for last night.

-Up against some very strong history, that’s down 25% from what Game 7 of the 2016 World Series scored on November 2 last year when the Chicago Cubs beat the Cleveland Indians and ended their 108-year World Series drought.
-Of course last night had a drought end of its own, with the Astros winning their first World Series in their 55-year history.
-If things had gone a little differently, the Dodgers won have clinched their first World Series win since 1988, alas.
+Up against some very strong history and the best of this Fall Classic so far, that’s down 25% from what Game 7 of the 2016 World Series scored.
+That game on November 2 last year saw the Chicago Cubs beat the Cleveland Indians and ended their 108-year World Series drought.
+Of course last night had a drought ending of its own, with the Astros winning their first World Series in their 55-year history.
+If things had gone a little differently, the Dodgers would have clinched their first World Series win since 1988, alas.

-A 15-year ratings high for Fox in the early numbers, that historic Cubs Game 7 win of last year went on to deliver a 12.6/39 rating and a massive viewership of 40.045 million.
+A 15-year ratings high for Fox in the early numbers, that historic Cubs Game 7 win of last year went on to deliver a 12.6/39 rating among adults 18-49 and a massive viewership of 40.045 million.
 The latter result is the best any baseball game has done since 1991.

 Compared to the Game 6 of Halloween night when the Dodgers won and kept the City of Angels World Series sweet tooth fed, last night’s game rose by 25% in MM ratings.
-In the final numbers, that October 31 Game 6 snagged a 6.0/23 rating among adults 18-49 and 22.29 million viewers.
+In the final numbers, that October 31 Game 6 snagged a 6.0/23 rating in the key demo and 22.29 million viewers.

 Lastly, Wednesday to Wednesday, last night’s Game 7 jumped 70% against October 25’s Astros winning Game 2 in MM ratings.
 Steady with 2016’s Game 2, that Dodger Stadium played game of this year went on to pull a 4.2/17 rating and an audience of 15.48 million.

-As for the rest of the Big 4’s primetime last night, Survivor was up at bat but CBS and NBC wisely choose to run mainly encores against Game 7.
-Still, we’ll update with more World Series numbers and what was on ABC and the CW later.
+As for the rest of the Big 4’s primetime last night, Survivor was up at bat but CBS and NBC wisely chose to run mainly encores against Game 7.
+With Fox obviously the winner for the night, we’ll update with more World Series numbers and what was on ABC and the CW later.

-In the meantime, a gracious exit:
+In the meantime, a gracious exit from a team that did LA proud:

 Congratulations to the @astros on winning the #WorldSeries.
 We’ll see you next season. #Respect https://t.co/9qlYceqFGi